Cleveland assistance programs.

 The Salvation Army of Cleveland provides grants and help to customers of First Energy/Illuminating Company to help them make it through a difficult period.
 Receive up to $175 in money to pay your energy bills.
 Call (216) 692-1388

-If you are looking into rent assistance and eviction prevention programs, click here to get information.
+If you are looking into rent assistance and eviction prevention programs, click here to get information on rent help in Cleveland.

 Food and non-financial aid in Cleveland